This blog post is meant as guidelines if someone other than me might have to set up this demonstration at some point… Have fun! :-)

 Here is a sketch of the contraption that pulls the boat:

 - Put 4 or 5 gram in the little zip lock bag (called “weight” in the sketch above).
-This only works when the ship
+This only works when the ship is still on the far left end of the tank

 - Set up bumper to stop the ship before weights reach the floor (too much slack on the line, line might come off pulleys)